 The Governor has identified destruction done to an individual's home as one of the most persistent and difficult issues to address in the aftermath of Hurricane Rita.
 To deal with this real need of Texans who have no other place to turn, the largest share of the funding priorities is provided for the HAP.
 Funding in the amount of approximately \$210 million shall be made available in the form of a grant to homeowners of LMI income whose homes were damaged by Hurricane Rita.
 Assistance provided in a special flood hazard area (defined as zone "A", "V", "M", and "E" series (44 CFR 64.3) as shown on a current Flood Insurance Rate Map (FIRM), as amended by Letters of Map Amendment (LOMA) or Letters of Map Revision (LOMR)) will be in the form of a deferred forgivable loan.
 All other assistance will be in the form of a grant.
 This assistance will be made available for both homeowners who had insurance in an insufficient amount to cover the storm damage as well as those who did not have homeowner's insurance.
-All grant amounts will be based on damage to the dwelling, plus the funds necessary for the rehabilitation or reconstruction and/or new construction to meet applicable local, state and/or federal building codes, and funds necessary for mitigation efforts to reduce the impact of future storms, but do not include its contents or other personal property.
+All grant amounts will be based on damage to the dwelling and do not include its contents or other personal property.